SidneyFC17/fieloelr/doc/UC-ELR-0001-Create Course.md

    2. The administrator sets the status of the course to “Active”
    3. The administrator presses the Save button
    4. The system verifies that there is no active related modules
-   5. The system does not update the module
+   5. The system does not update the course
    6. The system displays an error message
    7. End of flow

-##### 5. Edit a draft course (step 9 of basic flow)
+##### 5. Edit the program of a course (step 9 of basic flow)
    1. The administrator presses the Edit button
+   2. The administrator changes the program of the course
+   3. The administrator presses the Save button
+   4. The system does not update the course
+   5. The system displays an error message
+   6. End of flow

+##### 6. Edit a draft course (step 9 of basic flow)
+   1. The administrator presses the Edit button
-   2. The administrator makes the desired changes (except change the status)
+   2. The administrator makes the desired changes (except the status and program change)
    3. The administrator presses the Save button
    4. The system verifies that the status of the course is “Draft”
    5. The system verifies that all other validations succeed